The Ultimate Guide to Excavation Services: Everything You Need to Know

 You may also choose a specialised landscaping expert to help you shape your immediate environment.
 However, the point where you just finished excavations is not the best of times to do so.

 We have already listed some of the important factors that affect your pricing.
-Depending on the complexity of the project in question, contractors may charge between $400 and $1,500.
+Depending on the complexity of the project in question, contractors may charge between $400 and $1,500 for excavation services.
 For example, an excavator and a tip truck can be combined with an average hourly price of about $140.

 Access to your construction site, the size and complexity of the project, and the land you are excavating may largely impact the prices you pay.
 Costs vary and are mostly charged as an hourly fee, with 30 to 40 mᶟ dug per hour on average.